PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 #### Don't use PM2 to power PX4

-The PM2 port can only detect battery voltage and current.
+The PM2 port can't be used for powering the CUAV V5 nano when using PX4.
-It can't be used for powering the CUAV V5 nano on PX4
+It can detect battery voltage and current.

 - *Found:* Batch 01
 - *Fixed:* -